joelvandiver/joelvandiver.com/site/docs/blog/posts/2023-12-10-Use-a-Run-Post.md

 ## Why `run`?

 This `run` script was inspired by `npm run` scripts.
 Moving your development flow to a run script allows you to setup environments, install, or anything else you need to develop your project.
-The `run` script also allows your to consolidate your scripts into a single script.
+The `run` script also allows you to consolidate your scripts into a single script.
 You'd likely have an `install.sh` script, another for `test.sh`, etc.

 ## How to `run`?